 PHOENIX & LITTLE WING SERIES (2016-2017)

-This is an existential body of work that focuses on the transformation of life form, creating a sense of visual intrigue and material presence.
-The physicality and expansion of scale takes on a metamorphic quality that occupies an ambiguous space – fragile, transient, ethereal.
+This existential body of work centres on the transformation of life form, creating a sense of visual intrigue and material presence.
+The physicality and expansion of scale take on a metamorphic quality that occupies an ambiguous space – fragile, transient, ethereal.
 The polarities between consciousness and unconsciousness; memory and ambiguity; self and other; death and rebirth (although the dialogue has a personal narrative) has universal significance.

 YOU NEVER STOP SWIMMING UNTIL YOU REACH THE OCEAN SERIES (2016)

 You Never Stop Swimming and the Peekaboo series are a series of drawings and paintings where the same or similar images are drawn again and again with charcoal, acrylic and various spray paints and varnishes.
 The repetition of image, scale and dimension creates a sense of visual intrigue and material presence, the objective is to entice the viewer to stop and take in the work at a pared-down pace.